grafana/loki/operator/docs/alerts.md

 ### Steps

-- Identify which component is panicking
-  - Examining pods for numerous restarts
-  - Check the logs of the all components
+- Check the logs of the service that is panicking
+- Examine metrics for signs of failure